Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 The default response when retrieving the base endpoint on an Ed-Fi implementation must be a JSON document that provides information about the application version, suported data model(s), and URLs for additional metadata.
-Historically, this root-level metadata resource has been known as the "version endpoint".
-The following sample JSON demonstrates the required elements, with an optional extension (TPDM).
+The following sample JSON comes from the Ed-Fi ODS/API for Suite 3, version 7.0, hosting Data Standard 5.0 with the TPDM extension (version 1.1).
+For more information, go to [Ed-Fi Discovery API specification](../../../api-specifications/discovery-api)

 ```json
 {